Easy Greek Potato Bake

-If you’re looking for other Greek-inspired recipes, why not also try my Easy Greek Chicken Salad Recipe and my Easy Greek Cherry Tomato Pasta Recipe!
+If you’re looking for other Greek-inspired recipes, why not also try my Easy Greek Chicken Salad Recipe and my Easy Greek Cherry Tomato Pasta Recipe?

-why you’ll love this easy greek potato bake
+why you’ll love this

 • A super crispy potato bake.
 Golden and crunchy on the outside, fluffy on the inside.